The importance of empathy

 Here are some tips:

-• Listen: so often we hear what we want to hear instead of what’s being said.
-But if you are really trying to see things from the other person’s point of view you need to develop what’s called ‘active listening’ skills.
-To really focus on someone else you need to slow down and find a way of quietening the distracting thoughts in your head.
+• Actively listen: Often we hear what we want to hear instead of what’s being said.
+But if you’re really trying to see things from the other person’s point of view, you need to develop what’s called ‘active listening’ skills.
+Give them your full attention, understand what they’re saying and avoid interrupting.

-• Be inquisitive: use open-ended questions and give patients time to answer.
-Try to avoid making generalising, sometimes patients may offer information that you weren’t expecting.
+• Be curious: Ask open-ended questions and give patients the time they need to respond.
+Try to avoid making generalising, as sometimes patients may offer information that you weren’t expecting.

-• Be flexible: one approach won’t suit everyone!
+• Be flexible: Everyone is different so adapt your approach to meet their needs.
 Avoid medical jargon and try to use language that is appropriate to the age and culture of your patients.

-• Be kind: no matter how busy you are there is always room for kindness.
-Remember that you can’t change how others behave but you can change how you respond to people or situations.
+• Be kind: You can’t change how others behave but you can change how you respond to people or situations.
+Choose to lead with kindness.

-• Empathy means you are trying to imagine how the other person feels by placing yourself in their situation and sensing their emotions.
+Empathy means you’re trying to imagine how the other person feels by placing yourself in their situation and sensing their emotions.

-• Detached concern is significantly different: you understand how a patient feels and can contextualise their problems, but you are not connected emotionally to the situation.
+Detached concern is different; you understand how a patient feels and can contextualise their problems, but you’re not connected emotionally to the situation.

 In these situations, patients may better to direct questions in normal tones of voice as opposed to the softer communication usually associated with empathetic speech.
 You can still be kind and show concern.